Best National Flooring Companies & Retailers

 Pick a full-service installer like Empire Today, Floor Coverings International, or 50Floor if you want one company to handle everything from choosing materials to installation.
 This is a good option if you do not want to manage separate purchases or need new flooring quickly.
 You will usually pay more for this convenience, but the work is warrantied and the process is handled for you.

-Choose a retailer that refers installers, like Floor & Decor, LL Flooring, Home Depot, or Lowe’s, if you want more control over picking materials, prefer to shop at your own pace, or are willing to find your own installer to save money.
+Choose a retailer that refers installers, like Floor & Decor, Home Depot, or Lowe’s, if you want more control over picking materials, prefer to shop at your own pace, or are willing to find your own installer to save money.
 These stores usually have bigger product selections and better material prices than full-service installers.

 Go with a materials-only retailer like Menards or Floor & Decor for DIY buyers if you are comfortable doing the work yourself or already have a contractor and just need to buy materials at bulk prices.